During orientation, I tell all of my students to fail miserably — like fall-on-your-face-so-hard-it-hurts kind of failure.

-I have three major goals for the symposium, which I have turned into tips for you to encourage failure in your own work with students.
+I have three major goals for the symposium, which I have turned into tips for you to encourage failure in your own learning experiences with students.

 1. Create Multiple “At Bats”

 How often do you voluntarily put yourself in a situation in which you don’t know what you’re doing?
-Well, students do this all the time, by virtue of attending college in order to become experts on specific subject matters.
-They’re saying “I don’t know what I’m doing, but I want to learn.”
+Well, students do this all the time by virtue of attending higher education institutions in order to become experts on specific subject matters.
+They’re saying, “I don’t know what I’m doing, but I want to learn.”

-In order to promote lifelong learning, we need to teach our students how to put themselves out of their comfort zones and to allow themselves to be curious.
+In order to promote lifelong student learning, we need to teach our campus communities how to put themselves out of their comfort zones and to allow themselves to be curious.